Skip to main content

 Pesach

-Pesach, also known as Passover, is one of the most widely celebrated Jewish festivals.
-It marks the passage from slavery to freedom which is celebrated on 22nd Apr to 30th Apr in 2024 for eight days.
+Pesach, also known as Passover, (pesach passover) is one of the most widely celebrated Jewish festivals.
+It marks the passage from slavery to freedom, which is celebrated on the evening of Sat, 12 Apr – Sun, 20 Apr for eight days.

-During this time, Jews abstain from eating chametz, which is any type of leavened product made from wheat, barley, rye, spelled, or oats.
+During this time, Jews abstain from eating chametz, which is any type of leavened product made from wheat, barley, rye, spelt, or oats.
 Instead, they consume only matzo (unleavened bread).
-The festival is also observed by engaging in well-known rituals such as the cleaning of the house to remove all traces of chametz to the reading of the Haggadah at dinner each night.
+The festival is also observed by engaging in well-known rituals such as the cleaning of the house to remove all traces of chametz and the reading of the Haggadah at dinner each night.

 During Pesach, it’s also traditional to visit family members and reconnect with our loved ones while honoring an important tradition.

 One of the biggest traditions associated with Shavuot is eating cheesecake and other dairy products.
-This originates from a midrash which tells that when God gave the Torah at Mount Sinai, that our mouths were full of milk and honey.
+This originates from a midrash that says that when God gave the Torah at Mount Sinai, our mouths were full of milk and honey.
 The custom to prepare dairy dishes for Shavuot to celebrate this moment has been around for centuries!

 On this festive day, people also often decorate their homes as an ode to the natural beauty surrounding Mount Sinai at the time the Torah was received.
-So if you’re looking forward to celebrate Jewish holiday Shavuot in 2024, mark your calendar now and get ready for a day full of festive traditions!
+So if you’re looking forward to celebrating jewish holiday Shavuot in 2025, mark your calendar now and get ready for a day full of festive traditions!

 Shabbat